Thousands of Resources, Ready to help.

 See how the MEDC and communities have come together to increase private investment, create jobs and make lasting impacts in neighborhoods across the state through these project profiles.

-The city of Hillsdale was awarded $785,500 in Community Development Block Grant funds for blight elimination and rehabilitation for the 42 Union Street redevelopment project...
+The City of Marquette has been awarded $481,000 in Community Development Block Grant funds for the rehabilitation of the vacant, historic Delft Theatre...